| |

 The peak of Fording Danger is during the height of the Spring Thaw.
 The peak of the Lightening Season correlates with Summertime heat waves pushing massive cells of superheated moisture out of the San Joaquin Valley up the Western flank of the Sierras.

-As these cells rise up the Western flank, they concentrate into powerful electric storms.
+As these cells rise up the Western flank, they condense and concentrate into powerful electric storms.

 Fording and Lightening dangers can even correlate.
-I believe it was during my 2002 Tahoe to Whitney hike that saw powerful afternoon thunder storms that carried intense Lightening, thunder, and downpours.
+I believe it was during my 2002 Tahoe to Whitney hike that saw powerful afternoon thunder storms carrying intense Lightening, and thunder with torrential downpours.
 These afternoon storms flooded the creeks, making afternoon fording dangerous during mid-Summer!

 These Summer Storms flooded Tuolumne Meadows, knocking out the water and sewage plants.
 TM looked like a disaster zone when I hiked in.
-Big granite boulders had been pushed around, and deposited on Highway 120.
+Big granite boulders had been pushed around, and deposited on Highway 120 across Tuolumne Meadows.
 I was lucky enough to observe these powerful Summer storms as I was crossing Benson and Matterhorn Canyons on my way South towards Tuolumne.
 These storms were powered by a super-hot heat wave in The Valley.

 If you observe the weather carefully in the Sierras, a well-traveled Californian can extrapolate what the general weather conditions are in the Valley and on the coast.